 State Senator Capri Cafaro introduced legislation in April 2014 that would require law enforcement agencies to submit any previously untested rape kits connected with open investigations to a crime lab for testing within one year.
-Senate Bill No. 316 would also require that going forward, law enforcement send any newly collected kit connected with an investigation to a crime lab for testing within 20 days.
+Senate Bill No. 316 would also require that going forward, law enforcement send any newly collected kit connected with an investigation to a crime lab for testing within 30 days.
 The lab is then to complete an analysis as soon as possible.
 This bill passed the Ohio Senate and is now pending in the House.

 For more information on reforms happening in Ohio, click here.